stagbl/stagbl/DMStag/Proposal.md

 - Face    : 2-cell
 - Edge    : 1-cell
 - Vertex  : 0-cell
-- Element : 3-cell in 3D, 2-cell in 2D
+- Element : 3-cell in 3D, 2-cell in 2D, 1-cell in 1D
 - Stratum : set of all k-cells for a given k
+- Entry   : a single entry in a vector representing one or more fields on the complex
+- Ghost   : describes an extra point or degree of freedom corresponding to one stored on a neighboring rank (which may be defined by periodicity) in the global decomposition
+- Dummy   : describes an extra point or degree of freedom in the local representation, used on the top/right/front of the domain, to give a representation with an eequal number of points of each type

 ### Working Definition of DM
-We think of a DM as a combination of up to three other concepts:
+We think of a `DM` as a combination of up to three other concepts:

 1. Topology (required), including parallel decomposition
 2. An embedding/immersion of this topology (coordinates)
 3. A default "Section" - what the primary fields living on the DM are.

+Point 1. includes both "local" and "global" topology and the maps between them.
+Thus, in the case of `DMDA`, we consider the stencil description to be part of the topology, as it is used to define the local spaces.

 The fields in 3. are assumed to be strongly interacting, implying that it's natural to store them interleaved.
 `DM` object themselves are lightweight - heavy data are pointed to by references.
 Thus, if non-interleaved fields are desired, it is natural to use a `DMComposite` object comprised of several `DM`s which may refer to the same topology and coordinates, with different sections/fields.

-In the case of `DMPlex`, 1. (topology) is in 1-1 correspondence with the `DMPlex`-specific information in `DM_Plex` (pointed to by the `data` field in `_p_DM`).
-This data in turn contains pointers to heavy topology data and a reference count.
-This means that two `DMPlex` objects with the same topology can both simply point to the same `DM_Plex` object.
+In the case of `DMPlex`, 1. (topology) is the only thing defined by the `DMPlex`-specific information in `DM_Plex` (pointed to by the `data` field in `_p_DM`).
+This data in turn contains a refernce count and pointers to heavy topology data.
+This means that two `DMPlex` objects with the same topology can share a pointer to the same `DM_Plex` object.

 This is not the case for `DMDA`: while all of the topology (the grid sizes) are indeed captured by `DM_DA`, additional information is also included, in particular the DOF specifications.
 The DOF specification would more naturally be included with the section information (3.).
-The stencil information might be associated with a particular operator, though might naturally considered as part of the topology specification, if the concept of topology is extended to include a parallel decomposition.

 ## Design Considerations